DCPROMO demotion fails if it's unable to contact the DNS infrastructure master

 Original KB number: 2694933

-The graceful demotion of a Windows Server computer hosting the Active Directory Domain Services (AD DS) or domain controller server role fails with the on-screen error:
+The graceful demotion of a Windows Server computer hosting the AD DS or domain controller server role fails.
+You see the following on-screen error:

 Title bar text: Active Directory Domain Services Installation Wizard